 19. Chicago, Illinois

-Visiting such a large city solo gives you a sense of anonymity that can be exciting.
-When I lived in Chicago, I loved going on solo adventures all over town and discovering cultural gems, quirky restaurants, and unexpected museums.
 Each neighborhood in Chicago has a personality of its own, filled with endless adventures.
-Whether you’re staying for a couple of days or a few weeks, you can be sure that Chicago lives up to the hype of its being one of the most fascinating cities in the country.
+Whether you’re staying for a couple of days or a few weeks, you can be sure that Chicago lives up to the hype of being one of the most fascinating cities in the country (and it’s safe too).

 No matter if you visit during the frigid winter or the lively summer, don’t miss out on an architecture boat tour — Chicago is bursting with history, and many stories come to the surface through its unique architectural history.
 You can also take a tour of the legendary Art Institute of Chicago before opening hours, for a VIP experience.